MicrosoftDocs/sql-docs/docs/relational-databases/databases/manage-metadata-when-making-a-database-available-on-another-server.md

  For more information about certificates and asymmetric keys, see [Encryption Hierarchy](../../relational-databases/security/encryption/encryption-hierarchy.md).

 ## Trustworthy Property
 The TRUSTWORHTY database property is used to indicate whether this instance of SQL Server trusts the database and the contents within it.
 When a database is attached, by default and for security, this option is set to OFF, even if this option was set to ON on the original server.
-For more information about this property, see [TRUSTWORTHY databse property](../security/trustworthy-database-property) and for information on turning this option ON, see [ALTER DATABASE &#40;Transact-SQL&#41;](../../t-sql/statements/alter-database-transact-sql.md).
+For more information about this property, see [TRUSTWORTHY database property](../security/trustworthy-database-property.md) and for information on turning this option ON, see [ALTER DATABASE &#40;Transact-SQL&#41;](../../t-sql/statements/alter-database-transact-sql.md).

 ##  <a name="replication_settings"></a> Replication Settings